Azure-Samples/acs-dotnet-manage-azure-container-service-with-kubernetes-orchestrator/README.md

 extensions:
 - services: Container-Service
 - platforms: dotnet
+description: "An Azure Container Services sample for managing a container service with Kubernetes orchestration."
 ---

 # Getting started on managing Azure Container Service with kubernetes orchestrator using C# #